-Where crossings are provided in close proximity to major interchanges and public buildings, signalised controlled crossings should be the first option to ensure that pedestrians can access them safely and independently.
+- Where crossings are provided in close proximity to major interchanges and public buildings, signalised controlled crossings should be the first option to ensure that pedestrians can access them safely and independently.
 People with sight loss prefer signalised pedestrian crossings because they are safer, and the signals (audible, visual and tactile) indicate when it is safe to cross.
-Guide Dogs research52 and guidance on signalised crossings53 on signalised crossings provide evidence on the importance and significance of this type of crossing.
+Guide Dogs research53 and guidance on signalised crossings54 on signalised crossings provide evidence on the importance and significance of this type of crossing. - Pedestrian routes to the premises should be clear of obstructions such as vegetation, street furniture, signage, docking stations for bikes and e-scooters, with the recommended width of 2m and a minimum of 1.8m.55 - If a car park is provided, it should be close to the building(s) with clear markings and a suitable surface (smooth and level).
+There should be clear pedestrian routes through and

-52 Bryan Matthews, Daryl Hibberd, and Oliver Carsten, 'Road and street crossing for blind and partially sighted people: the importance of being certain' (Guide Dogs and the University of Leeds, 2014).
+53 Bryan Matthews, Daryl Hibberd, and Oliver Carsten, 'Road and street crossing for blind and partially sighted people: the importance of being certain' (Guide Dogs and the University of Leeds, 2014).